Skip to content

 Should I choose replacement-cost coverage or actual cash-value coverage?

 Replacement-cost coverage will fund the replacement purchase of a damaged or stolen object.
-This type of coverage will have pricier premiums, but is usually worth the extra expense.
-Actual cash-value coverage, on the other hand, has lower premiums, but offers only the cash value of the item at the time of the disaster.
+This type of coverage will have pricier premiums but is usually worth the extra expense.
+On the other hand, actual cash-value coverage has lower premiums but offers only the item's cash value at the time of the disaster.

 How much coverage do I need?

 Each policy will offer coverage to replace your possessions up to a certain limit.
-It’s best to take out a policy that will protect the full value of your belongings.
+It’s best to take out a policy to protect your belongings' full value.

-Most policies will cover damage caused by a wide range of circumstances, including fire, theft, windstorms, and more.
-However, most policies will not cover damage caused by floods and/or earthquakes.
-If you live in an area that is prone to such happenings, consider purchasing a separate flood or earthquake policy.
+Most policies will cover damage caused by various circumstances, including fire, theft, windstorms, etc. However, most policies will not cover damage caused by floods and/or earthquakes.
+If you live in an area prone to such happenings, consider purchasing a separate flood or earthquake policy.

 Should I choose a lower deductible?

 Many people choose a policy with a lower deductible, but that is not always the smartest choice.
 A high-deductible policy will give you a lower monthly premium.
-The amount you save each month will likely offset the cost of the higher deductible if you need to file a claim.
+The amount you save each month will likely offset the higher deductible cost if you need to file a claim.

 Do I need a floater?

 A floater (also known as a rider) will provide additional coverage for pricier items if they are lost or stolen.
-Most policies include a cap for replacing a specific kind of item, including expensive jewelry, furs, collectibles and costly sports equipment.
-If you own such items, you may want to add it to your policy.
+Most policies include a cap for replacing a specific item, including expensive jewelry, furs, collectibles, and sports equipment.
+If you own such items, you may want to add them to your policy.

 What kind of liability coverage does my policy offer?

-Your renter’s insurance will offer you liability protection against lawsuits for bodily injury or property damage caused by you, your family members or your pets.
-This coverage will pay for legal counsel in a court of law and medical coverage for anyone who gets injured on your property.
+Your renter’s insurance will protect you against lawsuits for bodily injury or property damage caused by you, your family members, or your pets.
+This coverage will pay for legal counsel in a court of law and medical coverage for anyone injured on your property.

 What is ALE?